maknesium/mailchimp-autoresponder-reports/README.md

 Please follow this guide to install mailchimp-autoresponder-reports on a fresh installation of Ubuntu 14.04.3.
 You will be prompted for your root / user password several times.

-1. Make sure your current Ubuntu machine is up to date and install all the latest updates:
+1. Make sure your current Ubuntu machine is up to date and install all the latest updates.
+The following one-liner will just update your installation:

 ```
 sudo apt-get update; sudo apt-get upgrade; sudo apt-get dist-upgrade; sudo apt-get clean all; sudo apt-get --purge autoremove;